celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 Then, we will use that information to check if the provided transaction index, in the header, is out of the square size bounds.

-For the data root, we will use a binary merkle proof to prove its inclusion in a data root tuple root that was committed to by the QGB smart contract.
+For the data root, we will use a binary Merkle proof to prove its inclusion in a data root tuple root that was committed to by the QGB smart contract.
 More on this in [here](#1-data-root-inclusion-proof).

 ## Invalid transaction fraud proof